Maharashtra Govt suspends Param Bir Singh, initiates disciplinary proceedings | Law-Order

 - India

-Maharashtra Government on Thursday suspended former Mumbai police commissioner Param Bir Singh and initiated disciplinary proceedings against him over “certain irregularities and lapses”, an official said.
+Maharashtra Government on Thursday suspended IPS officer Param Bir Singh and a deputy commissioner of police-rank officer against whom FIRs were registered in connection with charges of extortion.

-The suspension order was approved the day Chief Minister Uddhav Thackeray was discharged from a private hospital here after undergoing a spine surgery on November 12.
+The order to suspend Singh (59), a 1988-batch IPS officer and former Mumbai police commissioner, was approved the day Chief Minister Uddhav Thackeray was discharged from a private hospital here after undergoing a spine surgery on November 12.

 Singh did not show up in the past six months after being appointed Maharashtra Home Guard chief, sources said.
 The leave granted to him on health grounds was till August 29, but even after that he failed to join duty, they added.